Joera47/booking-scheduler-test/README.md

 You are allowed to copy the profiles into your code, and add details to the array/hash if it helps in your methods or iterations.
 However, core details such as the **name, profession, photo & availability** should be left unchanged.

+## Your Task
+### Design aspect
+Your task is to draft out a design thinking user flow,

+### Tech aspect
+- You will need to create a mock mobile app based on your designed user flows.
+- Having a database is not necessary and it is not necessary to save the bookings created.
+This is just a mock, and what is important is that information selected or submitted in the previous page carries over to the next.